 • Being regarded as having such an impairment.

-Amendments that became effective January 1, 2009, broadened the ADA's definition of disability and expressly changed the definition of a regarded as disability.
-Under the amended ADA, a person is regarded as having an ADA disability if he or she is subjected to an adverse employment action (e.g., demotion or firing) because of an actual or perceived impairment.
-The impairment does not have to substantially limit a major life activity in order to meet the ...
+Under the ADA, a person is regarded as having a disability if he or she is subjected to an adverse employment action (e.g., demotion or firing) because of an actual or perceived impairment.
+The impairment is not required to substantially limit a major life activity in order to meet the definition of a regarded as disability.